 Today, it’s exactly 10 years ago Metal Gear Solid 3: Snake Eater came out in the United States.
 The game is considered one of the best games ever made, and for good reason.
-Here are 10 things in the game that made it stood out and live on in gaming history.
+Here are 10 things in the game that made it stand out and live on in gaming history.

 You know a game is going to be good when the intro is as epic as this.
 An aircraft cuts through the night sky of Pakistan, approaching Soviet airspace.
 On board it carries Naked Snake, who is about to perform ‘the world’s first HALO jump’.
 He smokes his cigar as he prepares himself mentally for the task.
 “Opening rear hatch.”
 The hatch opens, and we see the sun has begun to rise.
 Snake, now wearing a mask, walks towards the exit.
 He jumps – not just any jump but with some bad ass somersaults thrown in there, and after a brief free fall he opens his parachute.
 At this point, players can switch to first person to admire the view.
 The music builds up and enhances the intensity.
 While Snake defends the game cuts to a briefing in which Zero explains the situation.
 After that, we return to Snake as he lands in the middle of he forest.
 He slowly rises to his feet, and removes his mask.
 “Commencing Virtuous Mission now.”
 Hell yeah!